prescription-medications

 Opioid Response Network

 The Opioid Response Network (ORN) provides education, training and consultation, also known as technical assistance or TA.
 Every state and territory have designated Technology Transfer Specialists to facilitate this work.
 These TTS are your local point people who work with you and ORN consultants in your community to meet your TA needs!
-Our goal is to streamline efforts and fill gaps where needed.
+Their goal is to streamline efforts and fill gaps where needed.
 Learn more.